Eleonora Tennant

 Eleonora Elisa Fiaschi Tennant (19 December 1893 – 11 September 1963) was an Australian political activist best known for her involvement with far-right politics in England.
 She and her husband Ernest Tennant had links with Nazi Germany and she was an outspoken anti-Semite.
-She stood for the House of Commons on two occasions, as a Conservative in 1931 and as an Independent Conservative in 1945.
+She stood for the House of Commons on three occasions, as a Conservative in 1931 and 1935, and as an Independent Conservative in 1945.
 She returned to Australia in 1952 and was a Democratic Labor candidate for the Senate in 1961.

 Early life

 Tennant was born in Sydney to Italian-Australian military surgeon Thomas Fiaschi and his first wife Catherine Ann (née Reynolds), who was born in Ireland and was a former nun. she was sent to school in England.
 In 1911, while in Australia, she met Ernest Tennant, a British merchant banker who did a lot of business with Germany.
 They married soon afterwards, while she was still seventeen, and settled in the UK, living at the Tennant family home of Orford House.
 They had four children together The two came to know Joachim von Ribbentrop and were supportive of Nazism.
 Ernest Tennant was a leading figure in the Anglo-German Fellowship, an organisation he helped to establish in 1935 which advocated closer relations between the UK and Nazi Germany.